 Command Function HELP Describes how to use INSTALL LIST Displays a description of each specified known image, global sections, and the addresses of known image data structures PURGE Deletes all known images installed without the /NOPURGE qualifier REMOVE Deletes a known image REPLACE Associates a known image with the latest version of the image file or modifies the attributes of an installed image

 ADD - Installs the specified image file as a known image.
-The ADD command is a synonym for the CREATE command.
 Requires the CMKRNL privilege.
 Also requires the SYSGBL privilege to create system global sections and the PRMGBL privilege to create permanent global sections.

 CREATE